 * If you are a charitable or educational organisation and sponsoring coaching, you may be eligible for a lower rate.

 Not ready yet?

 It's normal.
-Sometimes making these decisions takes time.
+Sometimes, making these decisions takes time.
 Or now may not be the best time.
 Coaching is about creating change in your life.
 If your desire to change isn't strong or urgent, then perhaps there is no need for a coach right now.
 Timing can be an essential factor in coaching.

-And for those of you who would like to try self-coaching, I created and published the RYSE JOURNAL, a self-coaching journal for mastering the key behaviours to motivate yourself and succeed at work.
+For those of you who would like to try self-coaching, I created and published the RYSE JOURNAL, a self-coaching journal for mastering the key behaviours to motivate yourself and succeed at work.
 The RYSE JOURNAL is designed to help you organise your thoughts in a world of doing more with less.
 Through thoughtful insights and helpful activities interspersed throughout your workday, this journal aims to help you develop a coaching style of leadership.